kdavidmoore/memory-game/README.md

 # memory-game

-### Day three project
+### Day four project

-This is the fourth project for Unit 1.
-The page shows the layout for a memory game.
+We re-made the memory game project to clean up the structure and pave the way for adding JavaScript later.

 [I learned this at DigitalCrafts](https://www.digitalcrafts.com)